-This page contains work associated with her research that is not featured in the dissertation, maps made of the United Nations Human Development Index (HDI) and Human Security Index (HSI) and others in the dissertation can be downloaded from the Map and Image Gallery.
+This page contains work associated with her research that is not featured in the dissertation.
+Maps made of the United Nations Human Development Index (HDI) and Human Security Index (HSI) and others in the dissertation can be found at the bottom of the page.

 Dr. Veilleux used two additional methods of content analysis in her research.
 The two case studies' national and local level field interview transcripts were coded and mapped into color coded situation maps for further content analysis, and these interviews were also turned into word clouds through the use of Wordle.

 Based on this research she published a paper, The Human Security Dimensions of Dam Development: The Grand Ethiopian Renaissance Dam, which appeared in Global Dialogue, Issue 15, Volume 2 in November 2013.